 Tom leads the overall development of the Sustainable Food Places programme with a focus on adapting and extending the model in the devolved nations, supporting members working towards awards, developing our evidence base and building support for SFP amongst partners, policy makers and funders.

 In his spare time, Tom likes a bit of jogging on the hills and coastal paths where he lives in south Wales but unfortunately also likes eating cake with his family.

 Leon leads our programme delivery, working with all operational staff to ensure the programme best responds to the needs and challenges of our members.
 This includes coordinating our multiple workstreams and grants to members, managing budgets and overseeing our communications and events.

 Leon lives in Sheffield and enjoys spending time in the Peak District, especially with his grandchildren, and is an enthusiastic supporter of the micro-brewery revival.

-Alisa delivers programme coordination across the Sustainable Food Places Network, via supporting the grants programme, the evaluation and data collection, as well as supporting programme communications and delivery of national conferences.
-Alisa supports the SFP team to effectively ensure lines of inquiries between the Network and the team work smoothly and efficiently.
+Alisa delivers programme coordination across the Sustainable Food Places Network, via supporting the grants programme, the evaluation and data collection, as well as programme communications and delivery of national conferences.
+Alisa supports the SFP team to ensure lines of inquiries between the Network and the team work smoothly.